microsoft/playwright/docs/actionability.md

 † [Attached] check is only performed during selector-based actions.

-### Visibile
+### Visible

 Element is considered visible when it has non-empty bounding box and does not have `visibility:hidden` computed style.
 Note that elements of zero size or with `display:none` are not considered visible.

 ### Stable

-Element is considered stable when it has maintanined the same bounding box for at least two consecutive animation frames.
+Element is considered stable when it has maintained the same bounding box for at least two consecutive animation frames.

 ### Enabled